csc-training/Kielipankki/tutorials/fetch_data_into_puhti.md

 We are going to use a program called `wget` to download our file.
 It's very simple: we simply need to type `wget`, a space character, and then the URL for our file.

-If you don't want to bother with these steps, you can use the URL `https://korp.csc.fi/download/eduskunta/v1.5/eduskunta-v1.5-vrt.zip`.
+Use the URL you got from the preliminaries section, or if you don't want to bother with doing it yourself, you can use the URL `https://korp.csc.fi/download/eduskunta/v1.5/eduskunta-v1.5-vrt.zip`.
 Paste that after `wget` in the terminal, and you should get a result like this:

 {% include videoEmbed.html filename="puhti_web_terminal_wget.webm" %}